antzkr/LUKS-Container-Autosetup-Script/README.md

 Of course, the single most important security factor is the strength of the password so USE A STRONG PASSWORD!

-Only LUKS file containers / images are created by this script.
+Only LUKS file containers / images are created.
 Block devices (partitions) are **NOT supported**.
 This script works with multiple LUKS file containers.

 # SYSTEM REQUIREMENTS